Nutrition and Wellness · · 19 min read

 1. What tests will be performed?

-2. What are the potential benefits and risks to consider when you ask, when should you start TRT for testosterone replacement therapy (TRT)?
+2. What are the risks to consider when you ask, for treatment?

 3. How will my progress be monitored?